omerbayrakli/onurkeles/_pages/cv.md

 Teaching experience (selected)
 ======
+* September 2021 - Present: English Instructor
+* Istanbul 29 Mayis University
+  * Teaching reading, writing, speaking and listening skills in the School of Foreign Languages.

-* March 2021 - Present: Co-production Facilitator
+* March 2021 - June 2021: Co-production Facilitator
 * ENACT Communities, Languages, and Activities App
   * Completed a 30-hour Virtual Learning, Teaching, and Training Activity organized by the ENACT project co-funded by the EU and hosted online by Universitat Autonoma de Barcelona.
   * Facilitating language learning and intercultural interaction among individuals from different ethnic groups in co-production workshops in Istanbul.